|

 If things are still

-lopsided, then the surgeon
+lopsided, then the cosmetic surgeon

 should agree to a re-do